(Last updated 7/17/20.)

-I’m optimistic about progress; given that “The Series” has a select distribution list of 94+ policy people (most targeted invites) built since I started my blog “What Stations Teach” in 2017.
+I’m optimistic about progress.
+“The Series” has a select distribution list of 94+ policy people (most targeted invites) that I’ve built since starting my blog “What Stations Teach” in October 2017.
+More importantly, the INVEST Act shows the U.S. House’s resolve to develop an alternative federal transportation policy.
+Before INVEST becomes law in early 2021 with the participation of the next Senate, a few through-route studies should be written into it.

-My Plan A is that a national organization sees the Campaign can work… it adopts it and adapts it to the group’s agenda.
-My Plan B is that at least one major metro (hopefully mine in Chicago) gets some Reauthorization funds to conduct a serious feasibility for a through-station prototype.
+My Plan A is that a national organization sees the Campaign can work, adopts it and adapts it to the group’s agenda.
+My Plan B is that at least one major metro (hopefully mine in Chicago) gets some Reauthorization funds to conduct a serious feasibility for a through-station that serves as a prototype for seven other terminals with plans to convert to through-stations, but have failed.

-The Campaign to Fix FAST for Metropolitan Rail (MR).
-Symbolically, this is launched in honor of Tax Day 2020; as if to say future federal dollars should be invested in future systems that create maximum change.
+Symbolically, the MR Campaign is launched in honor of Tax Day 2020 (July 15!) ; as if to say future federal dollars should be invested in systems that multiply change.
 Taxpayers deserve such value… as much as commuters deserve alternatives… as much as trains help redevelop more sustainably.
-MR can deliver this trifecta.
-To maximize tax investments in surface transportation, the federal government must lead with a policy that conveys both federal funds and authority.
+MR can deliver this trifecta if federal funds and authority convert terminal into through-stations that center high capacity through-networks.
+It’s a simple strategy.

 Full-time for five years I have studied the politics that perpetuate legacy terminals and their systems.
 Much is summarized in the most recent article on my website “What Stations Teach.”
 (And if you want to know more about the site, go to its “About” page.
 Towards its end, I offer my partial profile that starts with my mugshot.)
-Eight of my eleven articles conclude, to varying degrees, that through-routing one corridor will show the region how its trains can progress.
+Eight of my eleven articles conclude, to varying degrees, that through-routing one corridor will show each metro how its trains can progress.